Gerhard of the Moselle, Count of Metz: Conflict with Duke Godfrey

 Godfrey II, Duke of Lower Lorraine "the childless" was a loyalist of Henry II who ruled Lower Lotharingia.
 Dietmar of Merseburg described how he defeated Count Gerhard, whose men Dietmar described as bandits, in a battle which began as a judicial duel on 27 August 1017, capturing both Count Balderic, and Gerhard's son Siegfried, who was described as the empress's nephew.
 With Gerhard was the future king Conrad II, the son of Count Gerhard's sister Adelaide of Metz, who Dietmar says was injured by Godfrey II's forces in 1017.
 Among the dead was one Walter Pulverel, a follower of Gerhard from Burgundy who, according to Dietmar, dressed as a cleric and pulverised his opponents.
 Dietmar also reports that only 30 of Godfrey's soldiers were killed, "admittedly among the best".
-The chronicle of the acts (Gesta) of the bishops of Cambrai suggests that this battle was originally planned by Gerhard as a surprise attack.
+The chronicle of the acts (Gesta) of the bishops of Cambrai, which favoured the side of Godfrey's family, suggests that this battle was originally planned by Gerhard as a surprise attack.
 It also mentions that Gerhard's son Siegfried was wounded and subsequently died.
-It describes Gerhard's defeat as a discouragment to rebellions which had been fomented by the sisters-in-law of Henry II, including the wife of Gerhard.
+It describes Gerhard's defeat as a discouragement to rebellions which had been fomented by the sisters-in-law of Henry II, including the wife of Gerhard.

 In 1018, Godfrey and Gerhard were forced to make peace by the emperor, and Balderic was also reconciled with the emperor, but Godfrey II was then crushingly defeated and captured later that year when leading imperial forces against another rebel, Dirk III, Count of Holland, whose mother, like Gerhard's wife Eva, was a sister of the emperor's wife Cunegunde.